by Brian K

 This community taught me to see the world through a fresh set of eyes.
 It taught me to see things that I could not see on my own.
 I can’t talk about that without showing this picture.
 Em is nursing baby Hendrik, while in the background a couple guys are plowing an empty lot to make the way for what is now a thriving apple orchard, complete with benches and bee hives.
 I don’t know where they got the horses.
-I don’t know how they learned to plow.
+I don’t know how they learned to plow, or who knew what to do when it came to cleaning a chicken coop.
 This was the sort of thing that you just got used to, but looking back, I have all these questions…

 Some people see urban blight, while others see an apple orchard and community park.

 As part of this community, for the next five years, we were part of countless potlucks, community meetings, protests, harvest seasons, marathon food preserving sessions.
 We had debates about the role of police and the myth of redemptive violence in our neighborhood, and about whether or not to provide cover for queer kids and pregnant teenagers who had been disowned by their parents.
 It was a blur, and it was wonderful.

 So, I also have to say this: I felt kind of cool being part of this community.
 By day, I was this buttoned up and anxious PhD student, fighting an intense and invisible battle with imposter syndrome, and by night I was sitting by bonfires, drinking dandelion wine from a jug with people who had done time in federal prison for trespassing on military installations and defacing nuclear warheads.